ZenonSeth/logistica/ROADMAP.md

   - (Maybe) Allow storing rules (e.g. what items to be allowed to be stored in it)
 - Change injectors to use numbers and not items, allowing larger supply requests
 - Vacuum Chest
-  - Fix name
+  - Fix name -- DONE (display name only)
-  - Add pushing option
+  - Add pushing option -- skipped
 - Toggle machines -- DONE
   - Signals sender/receivers -- DONE
   - Senders: